Thomas Ustick Walter

 Born in Philadelphia to a lower income family, his father was a bricklayer and his mother was a stay-at-home mom.
 The year was 1804.
 Joseph Walter, Thomas’ father, had modest aspirations for his son; he wanted him to follow in his footsteps and enter the order of masons.
 An alternative career that Joseph had considered was for Thomas to become a general contractor.
 The young Walter exceeded his father’s wildest dreams.
 Through hard work, disciplined study of the principles of architecture, and encouragement from some of the great mathematical minds of his time, Thomas Walter was able to build a company and create one of the most iconic structures in the United States today: the Dome of the Capitol in Washington, DC.

-Picturing that classic white dome in my mind, lots of questions come to mind: What do we really know about the man who designed this magnificent structure?
+Picturing that classic white dome in my head, lots of questions come to mind: What do we really know about the man who designed this magnificent structure?
 Where did he come from?
 What inspired him?What inner confidence made him believe that he could supersede the great architects of his time and build a better symbol of democracy?
 These and other questions lie at the heart of this Witness Post.
 This is the story of Thomas U. Walter, the first to stand ‘Under the Dome’ that symbolizes the heart and station of the US government.

 T.U.
 Walter (Family Plug)